Colors and High Contrast Mode

 Color Usage and System Colors

 Before we render any Firefox/web content, we need to select a color palette to render that content with.
-We don’t always use the colors a user has selected in the colors dialog.
-In fact, there are three different sets of colors we can use to style Firefox and/or web content:
+There are three different sets of colors we can use to style Firefox and/or web content:

 Stand-in colors